jadenma/pitop/README.md

 8. Final Solution

 The final design is a servo-driven ball launcher with adjustable power controlled by a potentiometer and a push-button launch mechanism.
 The system meets all design criteria by providing safe, repeatable, and user-controlled launches suitable for educational demonstrations and experimental testing.

+### Portfolio Artifacts

+### Reflection and Connection

+Designing and building the robotic ball launcher challenged me to think beyond making a device work and instead focus on making it reliable, repeatable, and safe.
+The most difficult aspect of the project was integrating the electronic controls with the mechanical system.
+Small changes in servo position or timing had a significant impact on launch consistency, which required systematic testing and iteration rather than trial-and-error.

+This project strengthened my understanding of control systems, signal mapping, and system integration, particularly how analog inputs can be translated into precise mechanical motion.
+I also learned the importance of documenting design decisions and using data from testing to guide improvements, which is central to the engineering design process.

+The skills and mindset developed through this project directly connect to real-world engineering work, where systems must operate predictably under constraints.
+This experience has reinforced my interest in engineering fields that combine electronics, mechanics, and programming, and it has prepared me to approach future projects with a structured, analytical, and iterative design approach.